systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 # Cloud Sync & Saving

-TokenScript automatically saves your work to the cloud, so you can access your tokens from any device and never lose your work.
+Systematically automatically saves your work to the cloud, so you can access your tokens from any device and never lose your work.

 ## How Cloud Sync Works

-TokenScript uses cloud storage to save your tokens securely.
+Systematically uses cloud storage to save your tokens securely.
 Your work is:
 - **Automatically saved** - No need to remember to save
 - **Stored securely** - Protected with your Google account
 - **Synced across devices** - Access from anywhere